solyarisoftware/jointts/README.md

 ## Introduction

-The goal is to have a super simple (and performing) concatenative TTS that joins prerecorded audio files.
+The goal is to build a super simple efficient concatenative speech synthesis that at run-time concatenates prerecorded local audio files, without any cloud access.

 The system is suitable for applications with a small grammar (a limited set of sentences/words) for a semi-static speech generation.

+An example of application could be an embedded system TTS made by mainly fixed output sentences, but containing a small amount of variable/dynamic parts, as entities (codes, names) in template literals.

+The target environment is so any sort of embedded system (on-premise/off-line), with poor CPU resources, but the need of a real-time responsive speech output.

 The speech is produced by concatenating prepared audio files sources, for letters, words, template literals, entire phrases.
-All audio files "chunks" needed are prepared "in advance", to be available afterward, at run-time, for a fast concatenative audio generation.
+All audio files "chunks" needed are prepared offline, to be available afterward, at run-time, for a fast concatenative audio generation.

-Text-to-speech output will be audio files or in-memory binary blobs (nodejs buffers) in a specific audio codec as PCM or OPUS.
+Text-to-speech output are audio files or in-memory binary blobs (nodejs buffers) in a specific audio codec as PCM or OPUS.

-Audio recordings could be realized in two ways:
+Audio recordings could be realized/sourced in two ways, using in alternative:

-- by real human voices (voice actors) recordings.
+- Real human voices (by voice actors) recordings

   This is specially useful by example in language education apps, for special purposes, as syllables pronunciation.

-- by a synthetic voice ( by example using Google Translate TTS)
+- Synthetic voices recording

+  You can by example use Google Translate TTS, or any TTS of your choice to prepare speech files/buffers)

   > 💡 Note that using a cloud-based TTS to generate audio chunks
   > is more a test system to workaround the availability of real human voice recording.
   > Please read [disclaimer](#discalimer) section for details.

+### Multi language

 Speech generation is language-dependent.

 JoinTTS can be configured to manage many natural languages.
 See [Multi-language](doc/multilanguage.md) doc.

+### Segmentation

 Input texts could be managed as characters, words, phrases.